Extraterrestrial intelligence: Potential cultural impact of extraterrestrial contact

 The potential changes from extraterrestrial contact could vary greatly in magnitude and type, based on the extraterrestrial civilization's level of technological advancement, degree of benevolence or malevolence, and level of mutual comprehension between itself and humanity.
 Some theories suggest that an extraterrestrial civilization could be advanced enough to dispense with biology, living instead inside of advanced computers.
 The medium through which humanity is contacted, be it electromagnetic radiation, direct physical interaction, extraterrestrial artefact, or otherwise, may also influence the results of contact.
 Incorporating these factors, various systems have been created to assess the implications of extraterrestrial contact.

 The implications of extraterrestrial contact, particularly with a technologically superior civilization, have often been likened to the meeting of two vastly different human cultures on Earth, a historical precedent being the Columbian Exchange.
 Such meetings have generally led to the destruction of the civilization receiving contact (as opposed to the "contactor", which initiates contact), and therefore destruction of human civilization is a possible outcome.
 However, the absence of any such contact to date means such conjecture is largely speculative.

 UFOlogy

 The extraterrestrial hypothesis is the idea that some UFOs are vehicles containing or sent by extraterrestrial beings (usually called aliens in this context).
 As an explanation for UFOs, ETI is sometimes contrasted with EDI (extradimensional intelligence), for example by J. Allen Hynek.
-In 2023, House lawmakers held a hearing to examine how the executive branch handles reports of UFOs.
+In 2023, United States House of Representatives lawmakers held a hearing to examine how the American executive branch handles reports of UFOs.

 In culture

-The theories and reception of the probability of intelligent life has been a recurring cultural element, particularly of popular culture since the prospect and achievement of spaceflight.
+The theories and reception of the probability of intelligent life has been a recurring cultural element, especially of popular culture since the prospect and achievement of spaceflight.

 New Mexico has even declared in 2003 the 14th of February as the Extraterrestrial Culture Day.